DNSCrypt/dnscrypt-protocol/draft-denis-dprive-dnscrypt.md

 After having received a response from the resolver, the client and the resolver must close the TCP connection.
 Multiple transactions over the same TCP connections are not allowed by this revision of the protocol.

-# Authenticated encryption and key exchange algorithm
+# Authenticated Encryption And Key Exchange Algorithm

 The `Box-XChaChaPoly` construction, and the way to use it described in this section, must be referenced in certificates as version `2` of the public-key authenticated encryption system.